 Kubecost is an open core tool that provides visibility into Kubernetes spend and resource allocation.
 It leverages this data to provide capacity management insights, avoid outages, and reduce costs.

 By continuing, you're agreeing to our Terms and Conditions.

-Running the following commands will also install Prometheus, Grafana, and kube-state-metrics in the namespace supplied.
+Running the following command will also install Prometheus, Grafana, and kube-state-metrics in the namespace supplied.
 View install configuration options here.

 Having installation issues?
-View our Troubleshooting Guide or contact us directly at firstname.lastname@example.org.
+View our Troubleshoot Install guide or contact us directly at firstname.lastname@example.org.

 You can now view the deployed frontend by visiting the following link.
 Publish :9090 as a secure endpoint on your cluster to remove the need to port forward.http://localhost:9090

 With this newfound visibility, teams often start with 1) looking at cost allocation trends and 2) searching for quick cost savings or reliability improvements.
 View our Getting Started guide for more information on product configuration and common initial actions.